15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 3. Vivonne Bay Beach, SA

-Vivonne Bay sits on the south coast of Kangaroo Island, about 65km from the ferry terminal at Penneshaw.
+Vivonne Bay sits on the south coast of Kangaroo Island, about 100km from the ferry terminal at Penneshaw (around 55km from Kingscote).

 It’s been rated one of Australia’s best beaches multiple times over the years, and the appeal is obvious — a long curved bay of white sand, clear turquoise water, and almost no development.

-The nearby jetty is a solid fishing spot, and it’s not uncommon to spot Australian sea lions on the sand or wallabies at the edge of the scrub.
+The nearby jetty is a solid fishing spot, and you may occasionally spot wildlife, including Australian sea lions and wallabies near the water’s edge.

 Kangaroo Island’s wildlife moves at its own pace, and Vivonne Bay reflects that — it’s the kind of beach where you end up staying far longer than planned.

 If you’re already on Kangaroo Island to see Seal Bay or Flinders Chase, build in a half-day here.
-It fits naturally into any island itinerary.
+It fits naturally into any Kangaroo Island itinerary.

 4. Cossies Beach, Coco (Keeling) Islands

-The Cocos (Keeling) Islands are a remote Australian territory in the Indian Ocean, about 2,750km northwest of Perth.
+The Cocos (Keeling) Islands are a remote Australian territory in the Indian Ocean, about 2,930km north-west of Perth.

 Two atolls, 27 coral islands, and a total permanent population of around 600 people — which means the beaches here are about as unspoilt as it gets.